ingenuity2k/arch-arr/README.md

-## Quick Arr Stack
+## arch-arr

-TV shows and movies download, sorted, with the desired quality and subtitles, behind a VPN (optional), ready to watch, in a beautiful media player.
+TV shows and movies downloaded with the desired quality and subtitles, behind a VPN (optional), organized and ready to watch in a beautiful media player.
-All automated.
+All automated and running on Arch Linux.

-On top of the original configurations added information related to the PureVPN configurations and added a wireguard docker to access the content of the media center outside the home network without the need to open the Plex port.
+Further, there are additional configuration infos related to openvpn and setting up wireguard for remote access of your media center without the need to open the Plex port.

-_Disclaimer: I'm not encouraging/supporting piracy, this is for information only._

 ## Table of Contents